A month in Laos | Travel Budget Breakdown

 I was on a medium-budget style backpacking trip in Laos, partly because I got sick halfway through and wanted private rooms to recuperate.
 Also, after 8 months of traveling in Asia, I’d started to crave Western food a lot.
 Both those things increased my spending!

-In general, my budget for 2023 was $1,500/month.
-I barely squeaked under in Laos, but I would’ve had a bit more wiggle room if I stuck to hostel dorm rooms and eating local food.
-That said, I did spend quite a bit on tourism experiences, but they were totally worth it so I don’t regret doing it.
+I barely squeaked under my budget in Laos, but I would’ve had a bit more wiggle room if I stuck to hostel dorm rooms and eating local food.
+That said, I did spend quite a bit on tourist experiences, but they were totally worth it so I don’t regret doing it.

 All prices are in USD.